-SIR,-I am sorry to trouble you a second time on vail are more polite, simple, and elegant than great point of a fact which it assumed to have discovered, namely, that for some sinister motive I had invented a place in Savoy, and called it Amphion.
-Perhaps it meant to infer that I knew nothing of the than Evian.
+Sir,-I am sorry to trouble you a second time on a personal matter.
+Some weeks ago, in reviewing my Subalpine Kingdom, the Daily News made a great point of a fact which it assumed to have discovered, namely, that for some sinister motive I had invented a place in Savoy, and called it Amphion.
+Perhaps it meant to infer that I knew nothing of the country.

+However this may be, although I at once stated where information might be got, I find that a gentleman on his way out to Piedmont in connexion with default of all other evidence, said NEWTON, my dence on the matter, and finds himself entitled to inthat journal, has returned to the charge, taken evithumb convinces me of the existence of God. form me that what I mean by Amphion is no other than Evian.
 I beg his pardon.
 There is a difference in the result of our inquiries, which may arise from the circumstance that one of us is imperfectly acquainted with the language in which they must be made.
 Amphion is not Evian, any more than Savoy is Piedmont.

-However this may be, although I at once stated where information might be got, I find that a gentleman on his way out to Piedmont in connexion with thumb convinces me of the existence of God. form me that what I mean by Amphion is no other